mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

         template: "template0",
         pool_size: 10

 I'll leave the configuration of your PostgreSQL server to you - there are plenty of tutorials and how-to's for it.
+Suffice it to say, you should substitute real values where I have left placeholders.

 # Setting up a Production Server